 Yellowstone National Park and the Flood

 Our national parks are wonderful places to vacation with your family.
 And there really is no place like Yellowstone National Park to do just that.
-There’s camping, hiking, so much fun to be had!
+You can camp, hike, fish, explore, so much fun to be had!
 Do we really want to spoil that with LEARNING something?
 Like geology?
 Like the Flood?

 In a word, yes!
 Yes, you do!

 I grew up in the great state of Montana, with Yellowstone National Park in my “back yard.”
-I knew it was special, but it was not until I became a believer in 1972 that this wonderland came alive to me in a whole new way.
+On those very hot summer days that Montana is known for, my family would pile in the car after church on Sunday and drive to the much more cool park, just for an afternoon of picnicking and exploring.
+I knew Yellowstone was special, but it was not until I became a believer in 1972 that this wonderland came alive to me in a whole new way.
+And it was this realization that helped me to see how Yellowstone could help us as we seek to teach our kids the truth found in Genesis about Creation and the Flood.

-Many of our kids can recognize the error of millions of years of earth history, but most cannot apply the Genesis account of the Flood to what they see around them.
+Many of our kids can readily recognize the error when they see, “millions of years,” in a book.
+But most cannot apply the Genesis account of the Flood to what they see around them.
+Without being able to do this, they are left to the interpretation of others that do not share the same world view that they do.
 They need field study to flesh out what they are learning in their studies!
 Our national parks are a great place to study this, and Yellowstone is probably the best.

 It is for this reason that we talk so much about Yellowstone, and why we sponsor family tours there.
 That’s how important we think it is!
 It is easy to be awestruck simply by the majesty of the surroundings there.
 Even more, your faith is impacted in ways that are altogether overwhelming when you overlay the book of Genesis on it.
 Being able to study this while enjoying the beauty of the park makes an unforgettable experience.